sheetbest/templates/INDIVIDUAL_TEMPLATES.md

 ## 🎯 Overview

-Each template is now completely self-contained and can be developed, tested, and deployed independently.
-This makes them ready for:
+Each template is completely self-contained and can be developed, tested, and deployed independently.
+Templates remain **clean and unmodified** in their source form - navigation features are only injected during main site builds.

+**Key Benefits:**
-- Individual GitHub repositories
+- Individual GitHub repositories ready
-- GitHub template repositories ("Use this template")
+- GitHub template repositories ("Use this template") ready
-- Standalone development
+- Standalone development without pollution
-- Independent deployment
+- Independent deployment capability
+- **Clean source code** - no main site dependencies

 ## 🏗️ Template Structure